1999

 • Originally codenamed ‘K2′ which some people assume stands for ‘Quark Killer’, Adobe launches InDesign 1.0.
 It is slow and buggy and quickly boxes start gathering dust on people’s shelves.

-Adobe InDesign 1.0
+Splash screen of InDesign 1.0

-• Adobe announces that they are giving up on Multiple Master fonts, citing a lack of user interest as the main reason behind the move.
+• Adobe announces that they are giving up on Multiple Master fonts, citing a lack of customer interest as the main reason behind the move.
 The company continues to sell its existing catalog of Multiple Master fonts until early 2003.

 • Apple introduces Mac OS 9.